Specifically designed closed spaces

-No restrictive measures may be imposed against an asylum applicant for the sole reason that he or she has lodged an application for international protection in Romania.[4]
+No restrictive measures may be imposed against an asylum applicant for the sole reason that they have lodged an application for international protection in Romania.[5]

-IGI-DAI reported 208 asylum seekers subject to a restrictive measure in 2022, they were designated place of stay in one of the Regional Centres [5]
+IGI-DAI reported 208 asylum seekers subject to a restrictive measure in 2022, they were designated place of stay in one of the Regional Centres.[6]
+In 2023, IGI–DAI reported 882 cases in which restrictive measures were taken (the establishment of residence in one of the regional centres).[7]

 Detention (“public custody”) centres